Registration and morning coffee

 - How will EU regulatory developments impact North American issuers listing on European stock exchanges?

-- In what ways could packaging, industrial, transport, logistics and manufacturing companies use such bonds to fund sustainability initiatives?
+- In what ways could oil and gas, petrochemical, cement, steel, airline, shipping, and mining companies use such bonds to fund significant sustainability efficiency improvements?

 Moderator: Hervé Duteil, Chief Sustainability Officer, BNP Paribas Americas

 PANEL: ABS - how has the market evolved?